aksharaganapathi/monet/README.md

 Monet currently focuses on the core pieces of a private finance tracker:

-- Track checking and savings accounts
+- Track checking, savings, investment, and cash accounts
-- Record and edit transactions
+- Record, edit, and review transactions with search and date/category filters
-- Organize spending with categories
+- Flag transactions and surface recurring spending signals automatically
-- View a dashboard with net worth, cash flow, spending mix, and month-end outlook
+- Organize spending with categories and monthly budgets
-- Explore a dedicated insights page for deeper financial posture analysis
+- View a dashboard with net worth, cash flow, savings posture, and spending concentration
-- Protect access with a password-derived database key
+- Explore a dedicated insights page for trend analysis, cadence, and month-end forecast signals
-- Optionally unlock with Windows Hello / passkey-based biometrics
+- Protect access with password-derived encryption and optional Windows Hello unlock

 Everything is designed around local-first use.
 Your database lives on your machine, and the app can still function without a cloud backend.